Dependency Loops¶

 - state transitions

-That is why this kind of check often belongs on the root model node rather than on the individual reference node.
+So this check usually belongs on the root model node, not on the individual reference node.

 Two common cases¶